 With the multi-currency account you can:

 - Receive your salary, pension, tax benefits, etc.

-- Hold over 55 currencies and spend like a local when relocating or traveling abroad
+- Hold up to 55 currencies and spend like a local when relocating or traveling abroad

 - Pay your utility bills or mortgage without the currency conversion fee

 - Get paid like a local with international bank details in 10 currencies (USD, CAD, GBP, EUR, AUD, NZD, SGD (Singapore dollars), TRY (Turkish lira), RON (Romanian lei), and HUF (Hungarian Forint)

 The Wise Debit card is available for users in the UK, Europe (EEA), USA, Canadian, Australia, New Zealand, Singapore, and Japan.

 First things first – check you can get a Wise Multi-currency Account (opens a new tab) for personal or business use before you can get the card.

 With the card you can enjoy benefits like:

 - Low conversion fees and no transaction fees for multiple currencies

 - Issue up to 3 virtual cards for temporary usage